 There are some lucky individuals who never have to have their wisdom teeth removed.
 Their mouths are big enough wisdom teeth don’t crowd the rest of their teeth.
 But even if you don’t notice these problems early on, you can develop them later in life.
 Some people put off the procedure only to find discomfort as they get older.
 But no matter your age, we can extract your wisdom teeth.
 And yes, wisdom teeth removal is covered by most dental insurance plans.

-If you’re 35, still have your wisdom teeth and they aren’t causing you problems — congratulations, you’ve won the lucky wisdom teeth lottery ticket.
+If you’re 35, still have your wisdom teeth roots and they aren’t causing you problems — congratulations, you’ve won the lucky wisdom teeth lottery ticket.
 Some older patients do develop cavities in these teeth as they age since the teeth are located far back in the mouth and difficult to clean.
 In the case of severe tooth decay, we may consider removing your wisdom teeth.

 What You Can Expect as a Mature Patient